Kansas

 In some jurisdictions, police officers involved in incidents where deadly force is used are given a "cooling off" period before they are required to give a statement.
 This period is typically referred to as a "48-hour rule" or "72-hour rule" and is intended to allow the officer time to collect their thoughts, consult with legal counsel and to ensure the accuracy and completeness of their statement.

-However, it's important to note that the specific rules and regulations regarding the delay of a statement from a police officer may vary by jurisdiction, and it's best to consult with a legal professional in your area to understand the specific laws and regulations in your state or country.
+It's important to note that the specific rules and regulations regarding the delay of a statement from a police officer may vary by jurisdiction, and it's best to consult with a legal professional in your area to understand the specific laws and regulations in your state or country.
 Additionally, in some jurisdictions, the rule may only apply to the officer who used the force, and not to all officers present during the incident.

 It's also important to note that the rule is not a privilege but rather a right of the officer, and it's up to the officer to decide whether they want to wait before giving a statement or not.